TeamThinkers/OnlinePracticalTrainning.Github.io/README.md

 # OnlinePracticalTrainning.github.io
-To enable universities stidents to easily acquire places for practice.
+To enable universities students to easily acquire places for practice.